-Lens Attached Cropped Shooting Supported Images RF or EF lens Disabled RAW images captured at full size Enabled RAW images from cropped shooting or taken with an EF- EF-S lens - lens
+Lens Attached Cropped Shooting Supported Images RF or EF lens Disabled RAW images captured at full size Enabled RAW images from cropped shooting or taken with an RF or EF-S lens RF-S or EF-S lens

-- JPEG/HEIF images cannot be selected. - These images cannot be selected as the first single exposure: images shot with - Disable] is applied for [ : Lens aberration correction] and [ : Auto Lighting Optimizer], regardless of the settings of the image selected as the first single exposure. - The ISO speed, Picture Style, high ISO speed noise reduction, color space, etc. set for the first image will also be applied for the subsequent images. - If Picture Style is [Auto] for the image selected as the first image, [Standard] will be applied for shooting. - You cannot select an image taken with another camera. - Images that cannot be merged may be displayed.
+- JPEG/HEIF images cannot be selected. - These images cannot be selected as the first single exposure: images shot with - [ Highlight tone priority] set to [Enable] or [Enhanced] or with [ Cropping/aspect ratio] set to an option other than [Full-frame] or [1.6x (crop)]. - Disable] is applied for [♠: Lens aberration correction] and [♠: Auto Lighting Optimizer], regardless of the settings of the image selected as the first single exposure. - The ISO speed, Picture Style, high ISO speed noise reduction, color space, etc. set for the first image will also be applied for the subsequent images. - If Picture Style is [Auto] for the image selected as the first image, [Standard] will be applied for shooting. - You cannot select an image taken with another camera. - Images that cannot be merged may be displayed.

-- You can also select a RAW image used in multiple-exposure shooting.
-Select [Deselect img] to cancel image selection.
+- You can also select a RAW image used in multiple-exposure shooting. - Select [Deselect img] to cancel image selection.